12 Most Valuable Coins Known To Us [As Of 2023]

 Price: $6 million

-Under the rule of Caliph Abd-al-Malik ibn Marwan, the Umayyad Caliphate (second of the four caliphates that formed after the death of Prophet Muhammad), issued the first-ever gold dinars in 696-697 CE.
-The word ‘dinar’ comes from the Latin word denarius, which was a popular silver currency used in the Roman Empire.
+During the reign of Caliph Abd-al-Malik ibn Marwan, the Umayyad Caliphate—one of the four caliphates established after the death of Prophet Muhammad—issued the first-ever gold dinars between 696 and 697 CE.
+The term ‘dinar’ is derived from the Latin word denarius, a widely used silver currency in the Roman Empire.

-In 2011, one of the remaining Umayyad Gold Dinar was sold in an auction for about $6 million.
-The coin was minted in 723 A.D.
-It is believed that the gold used in the coin was mined from Ma’din Bani Sulaim, a gold mine located close to the holy city of Mecca.
+In 2011, one of the surviving Umayyad Gold Dinars was auctioned for approximately $6 million.
+This particular coin, minted in 723 A.D., is believed to contain gold sourced from the Ma’din Bani Sulaim mine, located near the holy city of Mecca.

 3. 1787 Brasher Doubloon-EB